jeppeter/insertcode/README.md

 * extension util for insert different code in the different file type

 # release notes
+* Jul 15th 2019 release 0.1.4 for add pshcmdline and pshcmdlinetoc
 * Dec 9th  2018 release 0.1.0 for add bz2base64 and bz2base64mak to add base64 code with
 * Dec 7th  2018 release 0.0.8 for fixup pythonc bug when used % in the c file
 * Dec 6th  2018 release 0.0.6 for pythonc subcommand to transfer c language to python string